script-hermit/qa-automation-portfolio/README.md

 To view results:
 1. Click on the **Actions** tab above
 2. Open the latest workflow run (e.g., "Mobile Tests with Allure")
-3. Download the `allure-report` artifact for mobile test results
+3. Download the `allure-report` artifact for mobile or API test results

 ---

 ## 📸 Example Artifacts

 - ✅ Playwright screenshots and HTML reports
-- ✅ API test logs and response validation
+- ✅ API test logs and response validation (Rest-Assured)
-- ✅ Allure HTML reports for mobile tests (downloadable from CI)
+- ✅ Allure HTML reports for mobile and API tests (downloadable from CI)
 - ⏳ Video recording (optional, coming soon)

 ---